camunigeography/muscat-conversion/README.md

 1. Clone the repository.
 2. Run `composer install` to install the dependencies.
-3. Download and install the famfamfam icon set in /images/icons/
+3. Install the system software dependencies as per the install script `install.sh`
-4. Add the Apache directives in httpd.conf (and restart the webserver) as per the example given in .httpd.conf.extract.txt; the example assumes mod_macro but this can be easily removed.
+4. Download and install the famfamfam icon set in /images/icons/
-5. Create a copy of the index.html.template file as index.html, and fill in the parameters.
+5. Add the Apache directives in httpd.conf (and restart the webserver) as per the example given in .httpd.conf.extract.txt; the example assumes mod_macro but this can be easily removed.
-6. Install the software dependencies as per the install script `install.sh`
+6. Create a copy of the index.html.template file as index.html, and fill in the parameters.
 7. Access the page in a browser at a URL which is served by the webserver.